What is an Arborist?

 What is the workplace of an Arborist like?

-An arborist will spend most of his or her time outside, working in all all kinds of weather conditions.
+Arborists spend most of their time outside, working in all all kinds of weather conditions.
 They are sometimes called out to emergency situations which can result in long working hours, for example, when storms knock down trees, causing transportation blockages or power outages.

 Working as an arborist is not a seasonal job.
 In fact, there is a lot of work to do in the colder months when trees go dormant, as that can be the ideal time to prune or cut back trees.
 Being physically fit and enjoying physical work is an important part of the job.